ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-05-MuddyWater.md

 Ctrl-Alt-Intel researchers went hunting for exposed Iranian APT infrastructure.

 We identified and dumped C2 tooling, scripts, logs, victim data, and other operational artefacts from a VPS hosted in the Netherlands.
-Ctrl-Alt-Intel assesses with high-confidence this server is operated by **MuddyWater** (also tracked as *Static Kitten*, *Mango Sandstorm*, *Earth Vetala*, *Seedworm*, TA450), a cyber espionage group attributed as a subordinate element within **Iran's Ministry of Intelligence and Security** (MOIS).
+Ctrl-Alt-Intel assesses with **high-confidence** this server is operated by **MuddyWater** (also tracked as *Static Kitten*, *Mango Sandstorm*, *Earth Vetala*, *Seedworm*, *TA450*), a cyber espionage group attributed as a subordinate element within **Iran's Ministry of Intelligence and Security** (MOIS).

 Repeated operational security failures by the operators allowed our researchers to pivot using [Hunt.io](https://hunt.io/) to identify additional infrastructure that we also attribute to *MuddyWater*.

-This blog details the reconnaissance, initial access, command and control, and post-exploitation tradecraft observed - including two developed C2s, a Tsundere Botnet using Ethereum smart contracts, and the targeting of organisations across Israel, Jordan, the UAE, Portugal, and the United States.
+This blog details the reconnaissance, initial access, command and control, and post-exploitation tradecraft observed - including two developed C2s, a Tsundere Botnet using Ethereum smart contracts, and the targeting of organisations across Israel, Jordan, Egypt, the UAE, Portugal, and the United States.

 > Ctrl-Alt-Intel is not politically affiliated and does not conduct research in support of any government, ideology, or political agenda.
-The findings presented here are the result of independent threat intelligence research and are shared openly with the security community to help defenders identify, detect, and mitigate threat
+The findings presented here are the result of independent threat intelligence research and are shared openly with the security community to help defenders identify, detect, and mitigate threats

 # Recon

 MuddyWater was observed leveraging **Shodan** and **Nuclei** to identify potential vulnerable targets.
 Additionally, **subfinder** and **ffuf** were leveraged to perform enumeration of target web applications:

-## Subfinder / ffuf
+## Subfinder / ffuf dditionally scanned

 ```bash
 subfinder -d clearview.ai -o out-clearview..txt